Newry Cathedral: The High Altar and cathedral sanctuary

 The Main Sanctuary offers a splendid and fitting setting to the High Altar. the lower portion of the Sanctuary walls are panelled in marbles - Levanto Red, Porta Santa and Paonazzo - while the upper walls are finished in gold and richly coloured mosaics exhibiting a variety of emblematic symbols and a number of angelic figures.
 Handsomely carved screens in Carrara marble divide the main sanctuary from the two side chapels of the Blessed Virgin and St. Joseph.
 The large cluster of columns are of polished stone - Newry grey and Balmoral Red, these stones are Finnish imports.
-The coloured mosaic sanctuary floor, in floral design, carries in the centre infront of the High Altar the Coat of Arms of Bishop O'Neill.
-Overhead hangs the sanctuary lamp executed in Sterling Silver, a present from Mr & Mrs John J. McArevey, Newry.
+The coloured mosaic sanctuary floor, in floral design, carries in the centre in front of the High Altar the Coat of Arms of Bishop O'Neill.
+Overhead hangs the sanctuary lamp executed in Sterling Silver, a present from Mr. & Mrs. John J. McArevey, Newry.

+The clerestory walls in the sanctuary contain a vast quantity of gold and Blue Venetian mosaic work which depicts the objects associated with Christ's Crucifixion.
+(Cross, chalice, scourging etc.).

+The Stained glass windows in the sanctuary which depict the life of Christ, the life of his Apostles & various saints and Missionaries.
+These windows differ from the German windows found in the rest of the Cathedral as they were made by Hardman a Birmingham company between 1908-1914.
+Only the centre panel was complete for the opening of the new Sanctuary.
+It is interesting to note the depiction of St. Therese of Lisieux portrayed without a halo as at the time of the windows' installation she was not yet beatified.

 Sacred Heart Shrine

-This notable shrine is enclosed by marble altar rails.
+This shrine is enclosed by marble altar rails.
 It was erected by the Sacred Heart Confraternity in memory of Fr.
 James Carlin who was its Spiritual Director.
 Over the altar is a gilded shrine portraying Christ revealing the sorrows of his Sacred Heart to Saint Margaret Mary.

 The altar is in Carrara marble with the reredos being Rosso Corallo with additions of Verde Serpentino and Sienna marble.
 Over the altar is a gilded shrine portraying Christ revealing the sorrows of His Sacred Heart to St. Margaret Mary. on either side of the reredos is a small panel depicting seraphim.